-If you have any concerns please don’t hesitate to telephone your surgery, but please don’t turn up there in person.
-You will be offered a telephone or video call with the relevant Health Professional and only if they feel it is necessary, you will be invited in for further assessment.
+If you have any concerns please don’t hesitate to telephone your surgery,.
+You will be offered a telephone or video call with the relevant Health Professional and if they feel it is necessary, you will be invited in for further assessment.

 If you have symptoms of Coronavirus and need to be seen, this will be in a designated area.

 If you or someone in your family is experiencing mental health difficulties during this period you may find the following NHS website helpful.